OpenDreamKit/OpenDreamKit.github.io/meetings/2018-02-01-SteeringCommitteeMeeting/ProgressReports/StAndrews.md

 - Fully functional MathInTheMiddle server for GAP, Singular, and Pari

-- Madeleine Whybrow and Markus Pfeiffer computing all previously known Majorana Representations with an independent implementation of Seress' algorithm
+- Madeleine Whybrow and Markus Pfeiffer computed all previously known Majorana Representations with an independent implementation of Seress' algorithm, now computing previously unknown ones

-- Work on meataxe64 package for GAP

-- The meataxe64 package and contributions to the underlying meataxe64 libraries, providing a major advance on the state of the art in linear algebra and computational representation theory in high dimensions over finite fields on multicore computers
+- The meataxe64 GAP package and contributions to the underlying meataxe64 libraries, providing a major advance on the state of the art in linear algebra and computational representation theory in high dimensions over finite fields on multicore computers

 - p-adic solutions to systems of equations over the rationals using meataxe64 (as a package)